isselab/configfix/README.md

 ## Exporting constraints

-The constraints as well as the SAT problem in DIMACS can be exported into textfiles.
+The constraints as well as the SAT problem in DIMACS can be exported into text files.
 Run `make cfoutconfig` in the extracted source tree to export everything.
-In [this repository](https://bitbucket.org/tberger/variability-models/src/master/), already exported constraints in DIMACS format are available at `/kconfig/abstraction`.
+In [this repository](https://bitbucket.org/tberger/variability-models/src/master/) at `/kconfig/abstraction`, as well as here at [`/dimacs`](https://bitbucket.org/easelab/configfix/src/master/dimacs/), already exported constraints in DIMACS format are available.

 ## Limitations